thangluutitan/privafox-converted/mobile/android/base/docs/adjust.rst

 https://hg.mozilla.org/mozilla-central/file/f76f02793f7a/mobile/android/thirdparty/com/adjust/sdk/Constants.java#l27.

-The Adjust backend then sends a limited subset of the collected data -- limited but sufficient to uniquely identify the submitting device -- to a set of advertising network providers that Mozilla elects to share the collected data with.
-Those advertising networks then confirm or deny that the identifying information corresponds to a specific advertising campaign performed by Mozilla.
+The Adjust backend then sends a limited subset of the collected data -- limited but sufficient to uniquely identify the submitting device -- to a set of advertising network providers that Privacore elects to share the collected data with.
+Those advertising networks then confirm or deny that the identifying information corresponds to a specific advertising campaign performed by Privacore.

 What data is collected and sent to the Adjust backend?
 ======================================================